TeleSoft logo

 PRI is used on a T1/E1/J1, and is often called "WAN protocol software", or "T1/E1/J1 signaling software" (as appropriate, often people are more specific and say "T1 signaling software" "E1 signaling software" or "J1 signaling software".)

 Q.931 ISDN defines both a network (NT) and a user (TE, or CPE) side, which define complementary parts of the ISDN state machine.
 Many countries have their own variations of Q.931 signaling to meet their unique needs.
 Most of the recent ISDN variants are "deltas", or variations, to the Euro-ISDN standard.
-TeleSoft's ISDN software development toolkit supports virtually all of the currently-used ISDN variants, and will support future ISDN variations as the are requested.

 This Software is often called: